 Iridex to Report Third Quarter 2022 Financial Results on November 10, 2022

-/EIN News/ -- MOUNTAIN VIEW, Calif., Oct.
-27, 2022 (GLOBE NEWSWIRE) -- Iridex Corporation (NASDAQ: IRIX), a provider of innovative ophthalmic laser-based medical products for the treatment of glaucoma and retinal diseases, today announced the Company will release financial results for the third quarter of 2022 after the close of trading on Thursday, November 10, 2022.
-The Company’s management team will host a corresponding conference call beginning at 2:00 p.m.
+MOUNTAIN VIEW, Calif., Oct.
+27, 2022 (GLOBE NEWSWIRE) -- Iridex Corporation IRIX, a provider of innovative ophthalmic laser-based medical products for the treatment of glaucoma and retinal diseases, today announced the Company will release financial results for the third quarter of 2022 after the close of trading on Thursday, November 10, 2022.
+The Company's management team will host a corresponding conference call beginning at 2:00 p.m.
 PT / 5:00 p.m.
 ET.

 Investors interested in listening to the conference call may do so by accessing the live and recorded webcast on the "Event Calendar" page of the "Investors" section of the Company's website at: www.iridex.com.